ABOUT TOM RILEY

 For BBC Radio 4 play HENRY'S DEMONS, Tom received a special commendation as Best Actor in the 2012 BBC Audio Drama Awards.

-In addition to a number of well received BBC Radio 4 plays, Tom Riley narrated the unabridged audio book KILL YOUR FRIENDS by John Niven, to accompany the film.
+In addition to a number of well received BBC Radio 4 plays, Tom Riley narrated the unabridged audio book KILL YOUR FRIENDS by John Niven to accompany the film, as well as the sequel KILL 'EM ALL, released October 2018.

 WRITE TO TOM RILEY